MUonE sensitivity to new physics explanations of the muon anomalous magnetic moment: Scalar mediators

 Based on Eq.~(\ref{eq:g-2_s}) (note that in this case $\ell \neq \ell'$, $\epsilon_e = m_e/m_\mu$ and $\epsilon_\mu = m_\mu/m_e$), the electron and muon $g-2$ give rise to stringent constraints on the scalar mass $m_S$ and the coupling $y_{e\mu}$.
 It is clear from Fig.~\ref{fig:scalar2} that the MUonE prospect has been precluded by the electron $g-2$ limit.
 As in the $Z'$ case (see Section~\ref{sub:Flavor-changing}), there is also a resonance structure for the muon $g-2$ in the limit of $m_S \to m_\mu$, as there will be an extra factor of $(1-x)$ in the denominator of Eq.~(\ref{eq:g-2_s}).

 In addition to the electron and muon $g-2$ limits, the $y_{e\mu}$ coupling also contributes to the muonium-antimuonium oscillation, and the resulting constraint turns out to be more stringent.
-The muonium-antimuonium conversion probability due to the light scalar $S$ is~\cite{Clark:2003tv}:
+The $S$-induced mass splitting is quite similar to the $Z'$ case in Eq.~(\ref{eqn:DeltaMZp})~\cite{Clark:2003tv}: